Tenshin000/Inverted-Index-And-Search/README.md

 `word \t filename1:count1 \t filename2:count2`

-## How to Run the Hadoop Inverted Index Project
+## How to Run the Hadoop Inverted Index Search
 ### Compilation
 To compile the project, navigate to the `hadoop` directory (where the `pom.xml` is located) and run: